geertjanw/ojet-training/README.md

 <img src="Screen%20Shot%202018-06-21%20at%2015.50.55.png" alt="alt text" width="400" height="250">
 </td></tr></table>

-**Tip:** For centralized management of your endpoints, create an 'endpoints.json' file in your 'src/js' folder, load it in a 'define' block as 'text!../endpoints.json', reference it in the callback function, and then replace hardcoded references with 'JSON.parse(endpoints).employees', assuming the file's content is as follows:
+**Tip:** For centralized management of your endpoints, create an 'endpoints.json' file in your 'src/js' folder, load it in a 'define' block as 'text!../endpoints.json', reference it as 'endpoints' in the callback function, and then replace hardcoded references with 'JSON.parse(endpoints).employees', assuming the file's content is as follows:

 ```js #button { border: none; }
 {